-All Together, Banff, Lake Louise and Jasper make a travel narrative enthralled in the past, a palette filled with “Wow!” views and experiences even for the most experienced traveler, and a respect for environmental stewardship; all come together to shape the saga of this fascinating destination.
-Lets take a deep dive to Banff Upper Hot Springs and the Cave & Basin National Historic Site
+All Together, Banff, Lake Louise, and Jasper make a travel narrative enthralled in the past, a palette filled with “Wow!” views and experiences even for the most experienced traveler, and a respect for environmental stewardship; all come together to shape the saga of this fascinating destination.
+Let’s take a deep dive into Banff Upper Hot Springs and the Cave & Basin National Historic Site.

 History of the Banff Hot Springs and Cave & Basin National Historic Site

 Ever dreamed of immersing yourself in a hot spring on a cool morning with stunning mountain vistas in sight?
 Banff Hot Springs is the place to be.
 Fancy exploring underground caves showcasing Canada’s geological prowess?
-First, for a level set, head to the Cave and Basin National Historic Site.
-This is were it all began as the site and inspiration for the first Canadian National Park and Parks Canada.
+First, head to the Cave and Basin National Historic Site for a level set.
+This is where it all began as the site and inspiration for the first Canadian National Park and Parks Canada.

 How The Cave Was Discovered

 Nestled within the mighty Canadian Rockies, Banff Hot Springs had an interesting birth.
 In 1883, during the construction of the Canadian Pacific Railway, three railway workers stumbled upon thermal springs on Sulphur Mountain’s northeast slope.
-Fun fact alert: these hot springs are composed of heated groundwater from the Earth’s crust, releasing average temperatures of 37-40°C, all year round.
-Imagine soaking in nature’s own Jacuzzi while the snowflakes land gently on your cheeks!
+Fun fact alert: these hot springs are composed of heated groundwater from the Earth’s crust, releasing average temperatures of 37-40°C all year round.
+Imagine soaking in nature’s Jacuzzi while the snowflakes gently land on your cheeks!

-The discovery was soon followed by ownership squabbles, leading to the Canadian Government’s intervention.
-To protect these natural resources, they made the bold move of establishing Canada’s first national park, Banff National Park, in 1885, and declared the hot springs as reserved land.
+Ownership disputes soon followed the discovery, leading to the Canadian Government’s intervention.
+To protect these natural resources, they boldly established Canada’s first national park, Banff National Park, in 1885 and declared the hot springs as reserved land.
 The Banff Upper Hot Springs we see today, managed by Parks Canada, is one of nine naturally occurring hot springs in the park.

-Fun Fact No.2: Not only are these hot springs the first protected, but they also marked the inception of the grand national parks idea, which Canada later generously shared with the world.
+Fun Fact No.2: These hot springs were first protected and marked the inception of the grand national parks idea, which Canada later generously shared with the world.
 Talk about a warm (pun intended) Canadian gift to the globe of travel lovers!

-Venturing into the Cave and Basin National Historic Site’s story, it’s no less intriguing.
-Situated at the bottom of Sulphur mountain, this location is home to the hot spring that started it all.
-Once claimed by the railway workers, the site’s significant cultural history and unique ecology led to its designation as a National Historic Site in 1981.
+The Cave and Basin National Historic Site’s story is no less intriguing.
+Situated at the bottom of Sulphur Mountain, this location is home to the hot spring that started it all.
+Once the railway workers claimed the site’s significant cultural history and unique ecology led to its designation as a National Historic Site in 1981.

 Inside the Hot Springs Cave